 We use advanced AI algorithms to predict the likelihood of falling iguanas based on hyper-local weather data provided by a large network of independent weather stations that are spread out across the country and updated every hour over our proprietary real-time data network powered by highly-trained carrier pigeons equipped with ESP32 microcontrollers.

-Our warnings are based on consecutive hours of low temperatures:
+Our warnings are based on temperature severity and duration:

 Data updated every hour using Open-Meteo weather API data and forecasts.